-UTILISE SPILL KIT:
+UTILISE SPILL KIT

-Try to stop the flow of liquid product.
-Use earth or sand as boom if possible to try to contain liquid, gradually shovel this onto the spillage working from outside in.

-- Neutralise contaminated boom for disposal with soda ash.
-Gradually shovel this onto the spillage working from outside in. - In the event of a major spill contact the local authority, the EPA, the Local Fisheries Board and the Health and Safety Authority (if required).
+- Try to stop the flow of liquid product.
+Use earth or sand as boom if possible to try to contain liquid, gradually shovel this onto the spillage working from outside in. - Neutralise contaminated boom for disposal with soda ash.
+Gradually shovel this onto the spillage working from outside in. - In the event of a major spill contact IW / the Water Services Authority, the EPA, the Local Fisheries Board and the Health and Safety Authority (if required).